justinchiu/probLang/chapters/writeup.md

 Heim, Irene.
 1982. *The Semantics of Definite and Indefinite Noun Phrases*.
 Ph.D. thesis, University of Massachusetts, Amherst, PhD.

 Kaplan, David.
 1989.
 “Demonstratives,” in Almog, Perry, and Wettstein 1989, pp. 481–563.

+Lassiter, Daniel, and Goodman, Noah D. *Context, scale structure, and statistics in the interpretation of positive-form adjectives".
+Semantics and Linguistic Theory, p.
+587-610, Aug.
+2013.

 Patel-Grosz, Pritty and Patrick G. Grosz.
 2017. *Revisiting pronominal typology*.
 Linguistic Inquiry 48:2.